 ‘Tis the season.
-Fall is turning to winter, and the holiday music and decorations have started to pop up.
+The weather is getting colder, and of course, the second Halloween is over, the Christmas decor and music starts hitting the stores.
 Which means one thing… it’s time to start Christmas shopping!

-2020 has been a rough year for everyone, but especially businesses.
-With a forced lockdown that lasted months at the beginning of the year, to the restrictions they still need to abide by, this year has been tough.
-Now I know it’s impossible to get everything you need from local stores, but to make a little more of a conscious effort this year to shop local versus immediately heading to the chain stores, will make a huge difference in our economy and for business owners.
+2020 was a rough year for everyone, but especially businesses.
+Little did we know this would trickle into 2021 as well.
+Small businesses have been forced into on and off lockdowns, several different restrictions, and now labor shortages.
+It’s been a touch few years and even though I know it’s impossible to get everything you need from local stores, being a little more of a conscious to shop local during the holiday season versus immediately heading to the chain stores, will make a huge difference in our economy and for business owners.

-I decided that I wanted to put together a holiday gift guide to help get your wheels turning for the people on your Christmas list this year.
-Some of these businesses are ones that I’ve supported in my shopping (I won’t say which because I don’t want to spoil the surprises for my family), and some are ones that were recommended to me or that I found myself.
+Back by popular demand, I’ve revised my holiday gift guide to help get your wheels turning for the people on your Christmas list this year.
+Some of these businesses are ones that I’ve supported in my shopping, and some are ones that were recommended to me.
 With everything compiled into one place, you have no excuse to not shop local this year.

 For the foodie